nasilvanick/NaSilvaNick/README.md

 - 🍷 I really like wine

+- 📱 I want to be a mobile dev

 #
 ### *I will share all my experiences here, I hope you like it*
 #